 consider the issuance of a training waiver at appropriate junctures in service provision; and

-fully document this information in TWIST Counselor Notes.
+fully document this information in WorkInTexas.com Case Notes.

 NLF: Boards must be aware of the following:

 Work-based training experiences, such as apprenticeships, on-the-job training, and customized training, offer training options for establishing a career pathway and rapidly returning trade-affected workers to employment.